Code-Institute-Submissions/workout-world/README.md

 ![Class Schedule page desktop](assets/images/schedule-desktop.jpg) ![Class Schedule page mobile](assets/images/schedule-mobile.jpg)
 #### Contact
 - As a user, I want to find out how to contact the gym.
     - On the contact page the user can find all the ways they can contact the gym, on phone, email, on sight and via a contact form.
-The opening outs for the reception is also stated if you want to call or talk to someone on sight.
+- As a user, I what to know what opening hour the gym has.
+    - On the contact page the opening hours for the reception is stated so the user knows when they can visit the reception or call the gym.
 - As a user, I what to know where the gym is located.
     - Under the contact page you can see the address to the gym under Contact and on sight.